Geometry-Based Drift Compensation for Distributed Channel Sounding Measurements in Dynamic Drone Scenarios: Results and Analysis

 \subsubsection{RMSE}

 In contrast to the relative residual power, the \gls{rmse} of the estimates of delay and Doppler parameters is relevant for applications like sensing.
-Using the \gls{rtk}-measured positions of the passive object---also called target---we compare how the proposed \gls{los}-based post-processing affects the observed position of the propagation path corresponding to this object.
+Using the \gls{gnss}-\gls{rtk}-derived delay-Doppler parameters of passive objects---also called targets---we compare how the post-processing affects these parameters.
+The resulting \gls{rmse} of~$T$ known targets is defined as the corresponding geodesic distance on $S^1$ with